The dark web. The name raises all kinds of questions. What is the dark web, really? Where is it? Can anyone use it?

 Keep an eye on your credit:

-If you spot unusual or unfamiliar charges or transactions in your account, bank, or debit card statements, follow up immediately.
-That might indicate improper use.
+If you spot unusual or unfamiliar charges or transactions in your account, bank, or debit card statements, follow up at once.
 In general, banks, credit card companies, and many businesses have countermeasures to deal with fraud.
 Moreover, they have customer support teams that can help you file a claim if needed.

 Given all the accounts you likely have a credit monitoring service can help.
-McAfee’s credit monitoring service can help you keep an eye on changes to your credit score, report, and accounts with timely notifications and provide guidance so you can take action to tackle identity theft.
+McAfee’s credit monitoring service can help you keep an eye on changes to your credit score, report, and accounts with prompt notifications and provide guidance so you can tackle identity theft.

 A password manager does the work of creating strong, unique passwords for your accounts.
 These will take the form of a string of random numbers, letters, and characters.
 They will not be memorable, but the manager does the memorizing for you.
 You only need to remember a single password to access the tools of your manager.